 Given in honor of Professor Bao, a distinguished historian of Chinese and Chinese-American women.
 Given for outstanding work by a graduate or undergraduate student in the history of Asian or Asian American women.
 Writing sample must reflect this.

-** NEW AWARD ** Given to a sophomore, junior or non-graduating senior undergraduate student.
+Given to a sophomore, junior or non-graduating senior undergraduate student.
 Minimum 3.0 GPA in major.
 Must demonstrate financial need.
-Submit a successful paper from an upper division Modern European history class or an original essay within the scope of Modern European history demonstrating the student’s engagement in the study of this area of history.
+Submit a successful paper from an upper division Modern European history class written after Spring 2016/Fall 2017 or an original essay within the scope of Modern European history demonstrating the student’s engagement in the study of this area of history.

 Given to a Master’s Student or Bachelor’s student in history who will be continuing his/her studies in the following fall, specifically for achievement in California History.
 Writing sample in California History must reflect this.

 Awarded for the best portfolio assembled by a HIST 499 student.
 Students may nominate themselves, or faculty may nominate them.
 499 portfolios must be submitted.
-Fall 2014 and Spring 2015 portfolios are eligible.
+Spring 2017 and Fall 2017 portfolios are eligible.

-Eligibility: The History Department supports History Majors at the Undergraduate and Graduate level with these awards.
-Students may submit work done for any class taken in the 2014/15 academic year.
+The History Department supports History Majors at the Undergraduate and Graduate level with these awards.
+Students may submit work done for any class taken in the 2017-2018 academic year.